Back to Blog Why early-stage startups need program management

 What Does Program Management in Biotech Really Mean?

 Contrary to common perception, Program Management is not just about timelines and status updates.
-A strong Program Manager (PM) is a strategic integrator, blending IQ and EQ to connect company vision with operational reality, and drive execution.
+A strong Program Manager (PM) is a strategic integrator, blending IQ and EQ to connect company vision with operational reality.
+Key responsibilities include roadmapping development plans, identifying and mitigating risks before they impact the critical path, driving cross-functional collaboration, facilitating decisions using structured frameworks (e.g., DACI), maintaining alignment between leadership vision and on-the-ground reality, and providing portfolio-level insights for resource allocation.

 Program Management is an Investment, Not Overhead